← All Articles

 Budget Considerations and Contract Terms for AI Speakers

 Many excellent speakers work for reduced fees if they believe in your conference's mission or want to build relationships with media organizations.
-University professors with media industry consulting experience often speak for $5,000-$8,000 plus expenses.
+University professors with media industry consulting experience often speak for lower fees plus expenses.
 Industry practitioners may speak for travel expenses only if they can promote their companies' solutions during networking sessions.

 When negotiating contracts, clarify expectations around slide content and customization.
-Specify that at least 70% of examples and case studies should focus on media organizations rather than general business applications.
+Specify that the majority of examples and case studies should focus on media organizations rather than general business applications.
 Request advance review of presentation materials to ensure relevance to your specific audience.

 Most experienced speakers expect to receive audience composition details (job titles, company sizes, technical background levels) at least 30 days before the event.
 Include information about previous AI-related sessions at your conference, attendee feedback, and specific learning objectives.
 This information helps speakers calibrate technical depth and select relevant examples.